Birch reduction: History

-Arthur Birch, building on earlier work by Wooster and Godfrey, developed the reaction while working in the Dyson Perrins Laboratory at the University of Oxford.
-Birch's original procedure used sodium and ethanol; Alfred L. Wilds later discovered that lithium gives better yields.
+Arthur Birch, building on earlier (1937) work by Wooster and Godfrey who used water, developed the reaction in the 1940s while working in the Dyson Perrins Laboratory at the University of Oxford.
+Birch's original procedure used sodium and ethanol, Alfred L. Wilds later discovered that lithium gives better yields.

 The reaction was difficult to understand mechanistically, with controversy lasting into the 1990s.

 The case with electron-withdrawing groups is obvious, because the Birch alkylation serves as a trap for the penultimate dianion D. This dianion appears even in alcohol-free reactions.
 Thus the initial protonation is para rather than ipso, as seen in the B-C transformation.

 For electron-donating substituents, Birch initially proposed meta attack, corresponding to the location of greatest electron density in a neutral benzene ring, a position endorsed by Krapcho and Bothner-By.
 These conclusions were challenged by Zimmerman in 1961, who computed electron densities of the radical and diene anions, revealing that the ortho site which was most negative and thus most likely to protonate.
 But the situation remained uncertain, because computations remained highly sensitive to transition geometry.
 Worse, Hückel orbital and unrestricted Hartree-Fock computations gave conflicting answers.
 Burnham, in 1969, concluded that the trustworthiest computations supported meta attack; Birch and Radom, in 1980, concluded that both ortho and meta substitutions would occur with a slight preference for ortho.

 In the earlier 1990s, Zimmerman and Wang developed an experiment technique to distinguish between ortho and meta protonation.
 The method began with the premise that carbanions are much more basic than the corresponding radical anions and thus protonate less selectively.
 Correspondingly, the two protonations in Birch reduction should exhibit an isotope effect: in a protium–deuterium medium, the radical anion should preferentially protonate and the carbanion deuterate.
 Indeed, a variety of methoxylated aromatics exhibited less ortho deuterium than meta (a 1:7 ratio).
 Moreover, modern electron density computations now firmly indicated ortho protonation; frontier orbital densities, most analogous to the traditional computations used in past studies, did not.

-Although Birch remained reluctant to concede that ortho protonation was preferred as late as 1996, Zimmerman and Wang had won the day: modern textbooks unequivocally agree that electron-donating substituents promote ortho attack.
+Although Birch remained reluctant to concede that ortho protonation was preferred as late as 1992, Zimmerman and Wang had won the day: modern textbooks unequivocally agree that electron-donating substituents promote ortho attack.